David Van Bik: Berkeley School of Theology's Doctor of Divinity (1994)

 On 21 May 1994, Berkeley School of Theology awarded him the honorary Doctor of Divinity in recognition of his exceptional contributions to 'the life and mission of Christian Church' in the Chin Hills.
 Paul Clasper wrote: 'David was recognized for a most fruitful life-time of demanding, specialized and difficult works at strategic time and place – in the Chin Hills.'

 Death

 David Van Bik died on 19 August 2000, in Frederick, Maryland, after a tumor had been found in his nose earlier that year.

 David Van Bik's body was returned to his native land, the Chin Hills, Myanmar.
 His funeral service was held in Hakha with 20,000 Chin people in attendance and in mourning.
 He was finally buried in the cemetery near Hakha Baptist Church in Hakha.
-His casket made in USA has been displayed at David Van Bik's Memorial museum in Hakha for more than 23 years.
+His casket, made in the U.S., has been displayed at David Van Bik's Memorial museum in Hakha for more than 23 years.